latchbio/latch/docs/source/automation/overview.md

     3. Specify `Follow-up Update Period` or `Interval` depending on the type of the trigger you have selected.

-    4. (For [`Data Added`](#data-added) trigger) Sselect a folder where files/folders will be uploaded using the `Select Target` button.
+    4. (For [`Data Added`](#data-added) trigger) select a folder where files/folders will be uploaded using the `Select Target` button.
 Any items uploaded to this folder will trigger the specified workflow.

     5. Select the [automation workflow](#automation-workflow) that you have just registered with Latch.